Alchemix USD (ALUSD) Hits Self Reported Market Capitalization of $237.96 Million

-Alchemix USD (ALUSD) traded flat against the US dollar during the one day period ending at 13:00 PM Eastern on May 20th.
-One Alchemix USD token can currently be purchased for $1.00 or 0.00003297 BTC on popular cryptocurrency exchanges.
-Alchemix USD has a market capitalization of $237.96 million and $57.87 worth of Alchemix USD was traded on exchanges in the last day.
-Over the last seven days, Alchemix USD has traded flat against the US dollar.
+Alchemix USD (ALUSD) traded flat against the US dollar during the one day period ending at 10:00 AM Eastern on May 27th.
+One Alchemix USD token can now be purchased for approximately $1.00 or 0.00003297 BTC on popular exchanges.
+Alchemix USD has a total market capitalization of $237.96 million and approximately $128.50 worth of Alchemix USD was traded on exchanges in the last 24 hours.
+During the last seven days, Alchemix USD has traded flat against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.

 Alchemix USD was first traded on February 27th, 2021.
 Alchemix USD’s total supply is 3,291,070 tokens and its circulating supply is 238,707,111 tokens.
-Alchemix USD’s official website is alchemix.fi.
 Alchemix USD’s official message board is alchemixfi.medium.com.
+The official website for Alchemix USD is alchemix.fi.
 Alchemix USD’s official Twitter account is @alchemixfi and its Facebook page is accessible here.

 The requirements for creating such a synthetic token is that any existing token, such as stablecoins or ERC20s, must already have a yield generating mechanism on chain.
 This could be lending markets, such as Compound or AAVE, or vault-like products, such as the yvDAI Vault, or aLINK Vault.
 The Alchemix team are targeting stablecoins for our first synthetic token, which will be called alUSD (the al denoting the Alchemix platform).